spryker/spryker-docs/docs/scos/dev/guidelines/making-your-spryker-shop-secure.md

 ## Session security and hijacking

-Modern websites include many third-party JavaScript libraries that can access the content of the page:
+Websites include many third-party JavaScript libraries that can access the content of a page.

 * To prevent access to session cookies from Javascript, Spryker sets the HttpOnly attribute of the session cookie by default.
 We advise to set this attribute for all sensitive cookies.
 * When using TLS, you can use a `secure` cookie flag to instruct a browser to send this cookie back to the server only via an encrypted connection.
 To configure it, use the  `*_SESSION_COOKIE_SECURE` configuration keys.